dgilton/neumann_networks/index.md

 ![Preconditioned Network](images/netfig_pnn.png)

-The main differences between the preconditioned version and vanilla Neumann Network is in the data-consistency term, which has been replaced by a preconditioning operator, and the initialization, which is replaced by a preconditioned initial estimate.
+The main differences between the preconditioned version and vanilla Neumann Network is in the data-consistency term of each block, which has been replaced by a preconditioning operator, and the initialization, which has been replaced by a preconditioned initial estimate.

 ## Dependencies
 This code has been tested on the following:

 Tensorflow: 1.13.1
 Python: 3.7.3 (But most modern 3.6 should be fine too)
 Cuda: 9.0

 If you experience issues, please contact the corresponding author via email or submit an issue.
 Be especially careful that your Tensorflow version is the same as listed.